udoprog/exposr/README.md

 Any updates will then be built and published by Exposr.

-See the bundled [exposr.yaml](/exposr.yaml) file for available configuration options.
+See the bundled [exposr.yaml](/exposr.yaml) file for an example configuration, or the [Service Configuration](#Server Configuration) section for more detailed documentation.

-# Building with .exposr.yml
+# Building

-Exposr looks for an .exposr.yml file in the repository.
+Exposr looks for a file named **.exposr.yml** in the root of your repository.

-This file contains instructions for which commands Exposr should run.
+This file contains instructions for which commands Exposr should run and what should be published after these has been executed.

-The following is a simple example.
+The following is an example **.exposr.yml** file.

 ```yaml
 commands: